-Armed police swarm Whakatāne street, people asked to stay away
+Cordons removed after armed police swarm Whakatāne street

 "There is not believed to be any risk to the public."

-A resident says the armed officers have been in the area since the early hours of Thursday morning, and the street lights near the junction of Alexander Ave and Douglas St were turned off even before daybreak.
+A resident said the armed officers have been in the area since the early hours of Thursday morning, and the street lights near the junction of Alexander Ave and Douglas St were turned off even before daybreak.

 There are two pre-schools and childcare centres on the two streets, Little Orchard Pre-School and Bizzy Buddyz.